monkeydevtools/treepath-python/README.md

 The **find** function returns an Iterator that iterates to each value the path leads to.
 Each value is determine on its iteration.

-Find all of the planet names.
+Find All the planet names.

 ```python
 inner_planets = [planet for planet in find(path.star.planets.inner[wc].name, solar_system)]